Helen Appo Cook: Admonishing Susan B. Anthony

 On February 15, 1898, the House Committee on Judiciary heard from representatives of the National Woman's Suffrage Association (NWSA) on a proposition to amend the United States Constitution and grant women's suffrage.
 Women's rights activist and NWSA president Susan B. Anthony spoke at the hearing of "ignoramuses who held the elective franchise".
 Anthony suggested the proposed Fifteenth Amendment, which would give citizens the right to vote, regardless of race, color, or previous condition of servitude, humiliated [white American] women.
 Anthony said, according to one news account, "[T]he ballot ...is put in the hands of every man outside the State Prison, whether they have sufficient sense to cast their ballots or not, yet the women of the country were compelled to humiliate themselves in pleading for rights that should have been accorded them long ago."
 Anthony continued and "drew comparisons between many of the ex-slaves and the large number of women of high intellectual rank compelled to acknowledge their political inferiority to these".

 Days later, Helen Cook responded "with pained surprise" to Susan B. Anthony's congressional testimony through a letter published in The Washington Post outlining Cook's history engaged with women's rights.
-Cook appealed to Anthony to promote the cause of universal suffrage over disparaging "a noble manhood" or African American men.
+Cook appealed to Anthony to promote the cause of universal suffrage over disparaging "a noble manhood" or African-American men.
 Cook noted Anthony's "great influence with other women...[and] power to direct their thoughts and endeavors" and suggested Anthony support universal suffrage before negative views about Black men and their suffrage gained greater popularity.

 Niagara Movement

 At nearly seventy years old, Helen Cook and her husband, John F. Cook, Jr., traveled to Harpers Ferry, West Virginia to attend the August 1906 national meeting of the Niagara Movement.
-The Niagara Movement (1905-1910) was an African American civil rights organization founded a year earlier by W. E. B. Du Bois and William Monroe Trotter to oppose racial segregation and African American disenfranchisement.
+The Niagara Movement (1905-1910) was an African-American civil rights organization founded a year earlier by W. E. B. Du Bois and William Monroe Trotter to oppose racial segregation and African-American disenfranchisement.
 John Cook attended as a member of the organization.
 At the meeting, after debate, it was decided women could become associate members, and Helen Cook became an associate member.

 Marriage and children

 Helen and John Francis Cook, Jr. married in 1864.
-He became the wealthiest African American resident in Washington, D.C., with a reported worth of $200,000 in 1895.
+He became the wealthiest AfricanAmerican resident in Washington, D.C., with a reported worth of $200,000 in 1895.
 His professional endeavors included an appointment as D.C.'s chief tax collector (1874 to 1884), serving as a trustee of Howard University (1874-1908), and partnering with his brother, George F. T. Cook, and former congressman George Henry White in the firm Cook, Cook and White, which manufactured bricks from 1904 to 1906.

 The Cooks had five children, including Elizabeth Appo Cook (1864-1953), John Francis Cook, III (1868–1932), Charles Chaveau Cook (abt 1871–1910), George Frederick Cook (1874–1927), and Ralph Victor Cook (1875-1949).